SoftHu/tos_avg/En/heart_4_6_2_1to5.md

  I'm not sure we can be friends, &lbrace;playername&rbrace;.
 Yeah, guess I'm lucky.
-It's foolish to feel this way… weak.
+It's foolish to feel this way... weak.
 I need some air.]
 1766663175486396 -->|I'm not alone.
 You're here.|1766663232176066[<b>Speaker 👉 Anji:</b>